GoogleCloudPlatform/community/tutorials/appengine-python-api-firebase-auth/index.md

 2. Install the [Google Cloud SDK](https://cloud.google.com/sdk/)
 3. Import the Google Cloud Project in the [Firebase Console](https://console.firebase.google.com/)
 4. Go to the Authentication section in the Firebase Console and enable, at least, one Sign-in provider.
-Follow this link in case you need some information about how to do it [https://firebase.google.com/docs/auth/][https://firebase.google.com/docs/auth/]
+Follow this link in case you need some information about how to do it [https://firebase.google.com/docs/auth/](https://firebase.google.com/docs/auth/)

 ## Preparing the app

-1. Follow the steps described in the [Previous Tutorial][https://cloud.google.com/community/tutorials/appengine-python-falcon].
+1. Follow the steps described in the [previous tutorial](https://cloud.google.com/community/tutorials/appengine-python-falcon).
 Once the app is running locally, move on to the next steps.

 2. Add the following line to the [`requirements.txt`][requirements] file: